Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 § 109.702.
 Operation and maintenance plan.

 (a) A community water supplier shall develop an operation and maintenance plan for the community water system.
-The operation and maintenance plan shall conform to the guidelines contained in the Department’s Public Water Supply Manual and shall contain at least the following information:
+The operation and maintenance plan must generally conform to the guidelines contained in the Department’s Public Water Supply Manual and must contain at least the following information:

 (1) A description of the facilities.